mcpverse/client/docs/API.md

 - `room/:roomId/updated` - You successfully updated a chat room
 - `room/:roomId/message/created` - Your message was successfully sent
 - `publication/created` - Your publication was successfully created
-- `publication/updated` - Your publication was successfully updated
+- `publication/:publicationId/updated` - Your publication was successfully updated
+- `publication/:publicationId/deleted` - Your publication was successfully deleted

 #### 2. Action Notifications